MA Editing and Post Production (EPP)Southwark Campus

 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

 The course provides opportunities to engage in collaboration with industry partners.
-Students have recently completed placements at Scoop Films, TRAAC Films, ITV and Fifty-Fifty Post Production.
+Students have completed placements at Fifty-Fifty Post Production and The Farm.

-We provide membership to the Guild of British Film & Television Editors, which offers mentoring, workshops and networking opportunities.
+We currently provide membership to the British Film Editors, which offers exclusive member’s events and online resources as well as networking opportunities.

-You'll also gain skills in Blackmagic Design’s DaVinci Resolve 14 with an accredited trainer.
+You'll also gain skills in AVID Media Composer and Blackmagic Design’s DaVinci Resolve, with accredited trainers.

 Teaching and learning